bentoml/Yatai/docs/source/installation/yatai_deployment.rst

   .. note::

-    If you do not have a production Kubernetes cluster and want to install yatai for development and testing purposes.
+    If you do not have a production Kubernetes cluster and want to install ``yatai-deployment`` for development and testing purposes.
 You can use `minikube <https://minikube.sigs.k8s.io/docs/start/>`_ to set up a local Kubernetes cluster for testing.

 - Helm

-  Yatai uses `Helm <https://helm.sh/docs/intro/using_helm/>`_ to install yatai-deployment.
+  Yatai uses `Helm <https://helm.sh/docs/intro/using_helm/>`_ to install ``yatai-deployment``.

 - Ingress Controller